Oniel Bebeshito

 Oniel Ernesto Columbie Campos (Bebeshito)Photo © Facebook of the artist.

-Oniel Bebeshito, whose real name is Oniel Ernesto Columbie Campos, is a Cuban singer of urban music who has stood out in the reggaeton scene both in Cuba and internationally.
-He was born on May 30, 1997, in Havana and showed an interest in music from a young age.
+Oniel Bebeshito, whose real name is Oniel Ernesto Columbie Campos, is a Cuban singer of urban music who has made a name for himself in the reggaeton scene both in Cuba and internationally.
+He was born on May 30, 1997 in Havana and showed an interest in music from a young age.
 His career began while he was still in school, where he started recording his first songs in a self-taught manner.

 Oniel has collaborated with prominent international and Cuban artists, such as Lenier Mesa, Tekashi 6ix9ine, El Taiger, and Yomil Hidalgo, expanding his musical influence.
-One of his greatest hits is the song “Marca Mandarina”, which became a trend on digital platforms and helped him solidify his follower base, especially among the youth.
+One of his biggest hits is the song “Marca Mandarina”, which became a trend on digital platforms and helped him solidify his follower base, especially among young people.

-In his personal life, Bebeshito has experienced significant moments, such as the birth of his daughter in 2024 with the Cuban model Rachel Arderi.
+In his personal life, Bebeshito has experienced significant moments, such as the birth of his daughter in 2024 alongside Cuban model Rachel Arderi.
 This event marked a moment of great happiness in his life, which he shared with his followers.
-Furthermore, throughout his career, he has demonstrated a strong bond with his mother, to whom he has dedicated several of his hits.
+Furthermore, throughout his career, he has shown a strong connection with his mother, to whom he has dedicated several of his successes.

-His music is characterized by catchy rhythms and lyrics that reflect urban life, parties, and emotions, which has allowed him to earn a prominent place in the Cuban reggaeton scene.
-His concerts, both in Madrid and Barcelona and Cuba, have been a success, achieving sold-outs and leaving a mark on his audience.
+His music is characterized by and lyrics that reflect urban life, parties, and emotions, which has allowed him to secure a prominent place in the Cuban reggaeton scene.
+His concerts, both in Madrid, as well as in Barcelona and Cuba, have been a success, achieving sold-outs and leaving a mark on his audience.

-Oniel Bebeshito continues to grow as one of the most influential artists in Cuban urban music, with a career that is aiming for international stardom.
+Oniel Bebeshito continues to grow as one of the most influential artists in Cuban urban music, with a career that is headed towards international stardom.